-The results for two-element FIFOs in Figure 8 show the cycle count improvements for the superscalar design but also significantly worse clock speeds.
-The speedup in the best case is only 1.33 because the penalty of clearing the pipeline after each branch taken is relatively high in the superscalar design.
+As was mentioned earlier, we can apply the same scheduling algorithms to generate a superscalar design.
+The results in Figure 8 show that we obtain benchmark cycle count improvements by switching to the superscalar design.
+This is expected since in many cases each stage can execute two instructions per cycle.
+However, the performance is only about 33% below that of the standard composed pipeline (case iii) because the pipeline is cleared after each branch taken - this has a larger relative penalty in the superscalar design than in the composed design.
 Somewhat disturbingly, the cycle time for the superscalar design is more than twice that of the single element FIFO composed design (4.7ns vs. 1.9ns).
-In an optimal implementation we would expect the superscalar design to have a cycle time of only slightly more than the composed pipeline (about two MUX stages, or about 0.6ns).
+In an optimal implementation we would expect the superscalar design to have a cycle time of only slightly more than the composed pipeline (about two MUX stages, or about 0.6ns worse).
 Below we discuss several simple changes we can make to the circuit generation and the FIFO implementation to reduce the superscalar cycle time from 4.6ns to 3.0ns (about 0.5ns within optimal).
 Note: This is the only design for which we altered code to improve cycle times - all other designs were directly derived from the original processor code and transformed using the conditional composition algorithms.

 The first change is a simple circuit transformation shown in Figure 10.
 This is a simple logic transformation that Synopsys design compiler currently does not perform, but which is easy to add to the Bluespec compilation.
-In this case, the $Bz1_taken$ signal is on the critical path.
+In this case, the Bzl_taken signal is on the critical path.
 In the original design (on the left side of the figure) the next PC computation for the second fetch in the superscalar fetch stage cannot be computed until the earlier branch is resolved.
 By simply moving logic across the MUX we can improve this path.